harness-community/go-fruits-api/.harness/README.md

 3.
     a.
 If you are new to Harness CI, signup for [Harness CI](https://app.harness.io/auth/#/signup)
       * Select the `Continuous Integration` module and choose the `Starter pipeline` wizard to create your first pipeline using the forked repo from #2.
-      * Go to the newly created pipeline and hit the `Triggers`tab.
-If everything went well, you should see two triggers auto-created.
-A `Pull Request` trigger and a `Push` trigger.
-For this exercise, we only need `Push` trigger to be enabled.
-So, please disable or delete the `Pull Request` trigger.

     b.
 If you are an existing Harness CI user, create a new pipeline to use the cloud option for infrastructure and setup the PR trigger.

 4. To enable Remote Debug in your Harness account, check the [Remote Debug](https://developer.harness.io/docs/continuous-integration/troubleshoot-ci/debug-mode/) documentation.